Why Your Brain Creates Obstacles to Your Own Goals

 - Maintains stability

-This system is fast, automatic, and always running in the background.
-Its job is not to help you evolve — it’s to keep things steady and predictable based on what has worked before.
+This system is fast, automatic, and constantly running in the background.
+Its role isn’t to help you grow or evolve — it’s to keep things predictable and stable based on what has worked before.

 2. The Growth System